 Supporting resources for teaching and learning Chinese

-In addition to two series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series, we also provide many teaching and learning resources that teachers and students can tap into, and that include free online materials, Teacher’s Manuals, Chinese Learning Pen and App.
+In addition to two series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series, we also provide many teaching and learning resources that teachers and students can tap into, including online articles, Teacher’s Manuals, audio and video lessons, Chinese Learning Pen, and Chinese Writing Contest.

-These resources share insights into learning Chinese, support teachers conducting lessons, and expand the learning scope for students.
+These resources support teachers conducting successful lessons, and expand the learning scope for students.

-Class activities are a small sample of what teachers can do to get students involved in their Chinese learning process, and to have them interact with each other.
-For example, Find some one who ..., a great class activity for students to practice communicating in Chinese and to know more about one another.
+Class activities are some samples of what teachers can do to get students involved in their Chinese learning process, and to have them interact with each other.
 Interactions, when done well, not only bring outstanding learning result, but also make learning Chinese fun and enjoyable, and build rapport between students and the teacher.

 In the section of frequently asked questions, we give our opinions on some highly debatable issues regarding teaching and learning Chinese.
 For example, should English translations be included in Chinese textbooks.
 Our answer is “No”.
 English should not be printed side by side with Chinese texts.
 If translations must be given, it should be hidden.